Chang'e-5 Regolith studies reveal nanoscale space-weathering processes

 In a recent study of Amazonian forests, researchers from the South China Botanical Garden (SCBG) of the Chinese Academy of Sciences, in collaboration with Cornell University and several international research institutions, found that the residence time of carbon in Amazonian vegetation will continue to shorten as atmospheric drying intensifies and convective storm activity increases, thereby undermining the forests’ long-term carbon storage capacity.

-Optical skyrmions hold promise for robust information carriers, yet existing technologies are limited to narrow-band generation.
-Scientists in China and Singapore invented an on-chip platform using ferroelectric spherulites.
-This device breaks the bandwidth limit by generating stable skyrmions across the entire visible spectrum.
-The technique paves the way for high-capacity optical communications and topological quantum light sources.
+Optical skyrmions are poised to revolutionize data transmission as robust information carriers, but their use has been hindered by narrow-band generation limits.
+Now, an international team in China and Singapore has unveiled an on-chip platform based on ferroelectric spherulites.
+This breakthrough device generates stable optical skyrmions across the entire visible spectrum, shattering previous bandwidth barriers.
+The advance paves the way for ultra-high-capacity optical communications and next-generation topological quantum light sources.